 03 of 04

 Assemble the X's and O's Quilt Blocks

-Yardages are helpful, but pay more attention to the number of pieces needed if sewing a scrap quilt.
-You'll need the following to make a quilt similar to the project shown on Page 1.
+Yardages are helpful, but you'll want to pay more attention to the number of pieces needed if sewing a scrap quilt.
+You'll need the following materials to make a quilt similar to the project shown in the first step.

 - (168) 5" x 5" dark squares (3-1/4 yards)